Kitchen Stewardship | Caring for All Our Gifts

 2018 note: The bottle looks different online, and I wonder if it is any thinner and spray-able!
 I may have to retest this one…

-Price: $16.99 for a 3-pack, 1 ounce each (~$5.50/oz.)
+Raise Them Well Bug Spray & Bite Relief Price: $19 for a 3-pack, 1 ounce each (~$6.30/oz.)

-Where to Purchase: Raise Them Well or check pricing on Amazon
+Where to Purchase: Raise Them Well

 Safety Notes: I was surprised to see peppermint in a formula specially labeled as “KidSafe” and asked the company about it.
 The answer: “We did a fair bit of research on this when we launched the bug spray and found no evidence that moderate topical use on young children was detrimental.
-The issue seems to be when it is not diluted because of the strong menthol sensation that can feel like “burning” or numbing.
+The issue seems to be when it is not diluted because of the strong menthol sensation that can feel like ‘burning’ or numbing.
 Of course, the oil is diluted in the spray.
 We do recommend keeping away from the eyes or face due to the aroma that could be a bit much for young children.”

 Active Ingredients: peppermint oil (mentha piperita), levendar oil (lavandula angustifolia), citronella oil, catnip oil, spearmint leaf oil, St. John’s wort extract, thyme leaf oil, lemon oil.